 GeneCards Summary for ATP1A3 Gene

 ATP1A3 (ATPase Na+/K+ Transporting Subunit Alpha 3) is a Protein Coding gene.
-Diseases associated with ATP1A3 include alternating hemiplegia of childhood 2 and dystonia-12.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Bile secretion.
-GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
-An important paralog of this gene is ATP12A.
+Diseases associated with ATP1A3 include Dystonia 12 and Cerebellar Ataxia, Areflexia, Pes Cavus, Optic Atrophy, And Sensorineural Hearing Loss.
+Among its related pathways are Collagen chain trimerization and Cardiac muscle contraction.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
+An important paralog of this gene is ENSG00000285505.

 This is the catalytic component of the active enzyme, which catalyzes the hydrolysis of ATP coupled with the exchange of sodium and potassium ions across the plasma membrane.
 This action creates the electrochemical gradient of sodium and potassium ions, providing the energy for active transport of various nutrients.